ATCEMS gives tips to keep you, your animals safe this summer

 AUSTIN, Texas - As temps continue to rise throughout this summer, Austin officials are giving tips to keep yourself, and your animals safe.

-Austin-Travis County EMS said they have responded to 124 heat-related incidents, so far, this month.
-As a comparison to July 2021, ATCEMS responded to 85 incidents for the entire month.
+Austin-Travis County EMS said they have responded to 124 heat-related incidents, so far, this month. compared to July 2021, ATCEMS responded to 85 incidents for the entire month.

 RELATED: How to keep your pet safe in emergency situations, natural disasters